monsoonmaelstrom/book2/book2.md

 He nods and takes a seat next to me as Lisette sits across from me.

 “Okay.
-Show me,” I tell her.
+Show me,” I order.

 “Show you what?
 I can’t *do* anything!”